- ITR-1 & ITR-2 which is usually used by the salaried people to file ITR is now available on the e-filing website.

 - Income tax department announced that from March 1, 2019 it will issue only e-refunds.

-"ITR-1 issued by the tax department for FY 2018-19 is in sync with the Form-16.
-This means you are just required to copy paste the same details from the Form-16 to ITR.
-Last year, ITR-1 was not in sync with the Form-16 due to which taxpayers were required to use their salary slips to ascertain the required information," adds Soni.
+"ITR-1 issued by the tax department for FY 2019-20 is in sync with the Form-16.
+This means you are just required to copy paste the same details from the Form-16 to ITR," adds Soni.

 Form-16 consists of two parts: Part-A and Part-B. Part-A consists of all the details of the tax deducted by your employer during the year.
 Apart from details of the tax deducted from your salary, it also consists of the details of your Permanent Account Number (PAN), PAN and TAN of your employer, whereas Part-B of the form consists of your gross salary break-up details such as exempt allowances, perquisites etc.

-Remember this year, both Part-A and Part-B will bear the TRACES logo and unique ID.
+Remember both Part-A and Part-B will bear the TRACES logo and unique ID.

 While receiving Form-16, one must check that the PAN mentioned on it is yours.
 If there is any discrepancy, then you must bring this to your employer's notice.
 Your employer will rectify the mistakes in Form-16 and issue you a revised form.